djsprenk/set-explorer/docs/DEVLOG.md

 1. Create a database backup from VDJ.
 2. Run `database.py` to fetch that data and copy it into the project.

+### Add overrides capabilities

+There are some times that I want to manually correct data for display but don't want to modify the source data.
+For this, I added the concept of overrides.

+These are extra folders in the `processed-files` and `song-lists` folders which can contain files that are read with precedence over their generated counterparts.

+If I want to make tweaks to any of these files, I can:

+1. Copy the file from the directory into the child `overrides` directory.
+2. Make tweaks.

+That will now be the data that displays on the page.

+Ideally, this is used infrequently, but I use it do do things like:

+1. Remove samples from the cue points lists.
+2. Remove unnecessary or incorrect BPM points.
+3. Fix incorrect song titles / formats that I don't want to correct in the source data.